natcap/invest/ci/release/bugfix-autorelease-branch-pr-body.md

    https://github.com/$GITHUB_REPOSITORY/releases/tag/$BUGFIX_VERSION.
 4. Upload python wheels to PyPI.
 An issue was created for this, so remember to mark progress there as well.
+5. Double-check that the NatCap website's automation has picked up the updated release links, or update them by hand if needed.
+6. Take a look at the Release Checklist (https://github.com/natcap/invest/wiki/Release-Checklist) and take care of anything else that needs to be taken care of.